developerdizzle/valerie/README.md

 The goal of this project is to provide a simple, intuitive, extensible, independent, and isomorphic javascript object validation library.

-## What makes this any different from other validation libs?
+## What makes Valerie any different from other validation libs?

-* Valerie has no dependencies
+* No dependencies
-* It's very small
+* Very lightweight
 * Easy to use both server- and browser-side
-* Validators are standard functions (keep it simple)
+* Validation rules are standard functions (keep it simple)
 * Supports async/promise-based validation rules
-* Custom rules are super easy to make
+* [Custom rules](#custom-rules) are super easy to make
 * Custom error messages for all built-in rules
-* Source uses ES6/7 features
+* Source uses ES6/7 features (transpiled to ES5 for browsers)
 * Full tests and linting

 ## Usage